papermachines/papermachines/README.md

 # Paper Machines

+# UNMAINTAINED NOTICE

+Paper Machines no longer works on the latest versions of Zotero and Firefox, and is not currently being maintained.
+I suggest [Voyant Tools](http://voyant-tools.org/) as an alternative; if you need help getting your texts out of Zotero and into Voyant, please check out [zotero-voyant-export](https://github.com/corajr/zotero-voyant-export/).

 ## Overview

 Paper Machines is an open-source extension for the [Zotero](http://www.zotero.org/) bibliographic management software.
 Its purpose is to allow individual researchers to generate analyses and visualizations of user-provided corpora, without requiring extensive computational resources or technical knowledge.